Electric-Coin-Company/tfl-book/src/design/crosslink/potential-changes.md

 Pros:
 * This more directly reflects the fork‑choice rule in $\Pi_{\bc}$.
-* In baseline Crosslink, an [honest bft-proposer](./construction.md#%CE%A0bft-honest-proposal) uses its bc‑best‑chain tip with the highest score *provided that* it is consistent with the **Increasing Snapshot Score rule**.
+* In Crosslink 1, an [honest bft‑proposer](./construction.md#%CE%A0bft-honest-proposal) uses its bc‑best‑chain tip with the highest score *provided that* it is consistent with the **Increasing Snapshot Score rule**.
 This change removes the caveat, simplifying honest bft‑proposer behaviour.
 * As a result of removing that caveat, we always know about an honest bft‑proposer’s bc‑best‑chain.

 Con: